afarooqui98/gem5_GUI/docs/user_guide.md

 ### 2.3 Design

-[[Bobby] Reading back over this (2nd pass), I still don't really know what this section is about.
-What's its purpose?
-What key points are we trying to communicate here?
-It seems redundant given the sections that follow it]

-[[Bobby] I'd rephrase this below.
-The diagram is helpful in describing your approach.
-I wouldn't cast it aside by mentioning it was a first-draft or some kind of diagram you found useful early on.
-You also slip into past tense here a lot ("Our GUI had a distinct front-end and back-end"), does it not so much anymore?
-If so, explain, or make it present tense --- likewise for elsewhere in the document if applicable]

 The image below represents the basic structure of the GUI, as well as a very high level overview of interaction with our &quot;back-end&quot;, which in this case was the gem5 repository.
 Our GUI has a distinct front-end and back-end, which are linked by a State class and the SymObject class.

 ![](https://lh3.googleusercontent.com/wjVauYFnztL0aIxrHWjf-dgybE87O4_nTb2dcB3mOpZezpZfnenHZ8csDD0EOwaGaCWd_c1Ysb6HSWvdz-mbfKwMAkVXUMrjLwsyyg4A2aR-Pl3OSn_T2r-zHbBRMiNR1s6pEdnF)

 ### 2.4 Technical Specifications